Question: What is red and itchy, but can also be bumpy, lumpy, or scaly?

 Try not to scratch.
 If you do, the rash may take longer to heal and you'll be more likely to develop an infection or scar.

 A visit to the doctor is a good idea if you have a rash.
-Although all rashes may look alike to you, a skin doctor called a dermatologist (say: dur-muh-tol-uh-jist) knows the difference.
+Although all rashes may look alike to you, your doctor or a dermatologist (say: dur-muh-TOL-uh-jist), a skin doctor, knows the difference.
 And knowing which kind of rash you have can help the dermatologist choose the best treatment to heal your rash.

 For poison ivy, the doctor may recommend cool showers and calamine lotion.
 In more severe cases, a liquid or pill medicine called an antihistamine might be needed.
 It decreases itching and redness.